rust-lang/rfcs/active/0000-manually-drop.md

-To be precise, at the time of writing, Rust defines that destructors are safe to run on zeroed values (and guarantees it via the so called "drop flag"), meaning this can currently be made safe via:
+To be precise, at the time of writing, Rust defines that destructors are safe to run on destroyed values (and guarantees it via the so called "drop flag"), meaning this can currently be made safe via:

 ```rust